SLODIEN88/MechaCar_Statistical_Analysis/README.md

  ## Study Design: MechaCar vs Competition
  Another statistical study would be doing a linear regression on hybrid cars.
 With the popularity increasing and the rise of gas prices, it will be beneficial perform this especially in "expensive" cities likes San Francisco or Seatle.

+ compare the differences in average highway fuel economy (hwy) of Toyota vehicles as a function of the different cylinder sizes